 Achieving the right mix of services and advice becomes increasingly difficult as wealth grows and financial needs become more complex.

-Private Banks: Trust without visibility
+Private banks: trust without visibility

 Private banks provide trusted service but often reduce visibility as complexity increases.
 For many people, especially earlier on, this model feels like the safe choice.